Plesk basics: The first steps

 After we filled in all the text boxes we click on "OK" in order to create the new mail account.
 Please remember to note down the access data, you will need them later!

 Once the mail account is created, we can login on our mail webinterface on "webmail.example.com" for sending and receiving e-mails.

 Sounds good to you?
 Great 🙂

-If you are ready to try Plesk Onyx now, we would like to mention our current campaign with Plesk Onyx one more time.
-Get Plesk Onyx one month for free, in combination with one of our VPS.
-Select the model of your choice in our VPS overview and opt for your preferred Plesk Onyx edition during the configuration process.
+If you are ready to try Plesk Obsidian now, we would like to mention our current campaign with Plesk Obsidian one more time.
+Get Plesk Obsidian one month for free, in combination with one of our VPS.
+Select the model of your choice in our VPS overview and opt for your preferred Plesk Obsidian edition during the configuration process.